Big Bad Wolf £̣££

 When the four state-owned AMCs were first established, the Ministry of Finance stipulated that they must complete disposal of the 1.4 trillion yuan of NPAs by the end of 2006 and terminate their operations after 10 years since their establishment or after selling all the NPAs.

-And it’s time for the four state-owned AMCs to begin making their exit, or at least transformation.
+And its time for the four state-owned AMCs to begin making their exit, or at least transformation.

 Certain departments of the Central Government, such as the Ministry of Finance and the State-owned Assets Supervision and Administration Commission, intend to make the four AMCs change into companies engaged in financial services.
 Conditions permitting, they may engage in businesses like auto financing, funds, securities and purchasing stocks of commercial banks.
 Huarong specifically aims to transform into a financial holding company.